“Omnichannel provides a seamless experience across all media channels to reflect and match the customer’s preferences.”

 So let the marketing folk weave their magic spells.

-But there is a serious issue here, about how IT systems are engineered and deployed to support all media types.
+But there is a serious issue here, about how IT systems are engineered and deployed to support all media channels.
 Omnichannel first showed its face when software vendors for contact centers started deploying digital channels such as chat and email.
 And, the simple point was – and still is – that vendors could say that they supported all channels.

 But then, as now, most systems are siloed.
 Agents can only log into one system at a time and often there is no realtime access to a complete view of all customer activity.
-If you want to provide an exceptional customer experience, agents need the ability to instantly switch between media types to respond to customer wishes.
+If you want to provide an exceptional customer experience, agents need the ability to instantly switch between media channels to respond to customer wishes.
 For example, if a text chat session is not going well, then the agent should have the ability to turn that session immediately into a live voice call.

 The limitations of ACDs